vboyev-MSFT/defender-docs/defender-endpoint/ios-whatsnew.md

 ## Device tagging

 Mobile Device Tagging is now generally available.
-This feature enables bulk tagging the mobile devices by allowing the admins to set up tags via Intune.
+This feature enables bulk tagging the mobile devices by allowing the administrators to set up tags via Intune.
 Admin can configure the device tags through Intune via configuration policies and push them to user's devices.
 Once the User installs and activates Defender, the client app passes the device tags to the Security Portal.
 The Device tags appear against the devices in the Device Inventory.
 For more information, read [Configure Device Tagging](ios-configure-features.md#device-tagging).

 ## Vulnerability assessment of apps